SarankanT/MSCI-436-Final-Project/README.md

 For this project we used the ["House Prices"](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/overview) dataset found on Kaggle.

 ## The User Interface
 We designed our user interface with the end user as the focal point.
 As we developed this regression model for the landscaping company, our primary goal was to create a user-friendly interface that the company could utilize as an effective marketing tool.
+The UI is intended to be viewed in streamlit's wide mode.

 Add images of Streamlit UI